google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 can always lower bitrate and resolution, but increasing them is a problem.
 Without special software and algorithms, quality is going to take a hit.

-The first step in changing bitrate and resultion is to [display the file characteristics](/web/fundamentals/media/manipulating/cheatsheet#display_characteristics) and verify that your source file has a higher bitrate or resultion than your desired result.
+The first step in changing bitrate and resolution is to [display the file characteristics](/web/fundamentals/media/manipulating/cheatsheet#display_characteristics) and verify that your source file has a higher bitrate or resolution than your desired result.

 ### Bitrate